-With a database of system implementation projects totaling $20B in project cost, UpperEdge has reviewed and supported the development of numerous Master Statements of Work (MSOW’s) and individual Statements of Work (iSOW’s).
-While the program scope and content are different for each, every MSOW and iSOW contains an “Assumptions” section that are sometimes under appreciated.
+With a database of system implementation projects exceeding $40B in project cost, UpperEdge has reviewed and supported the development of numerous Master Statements of Work (MSOW’s) and individual Statements of Work (iSOW’s).
+While the program scope and content are different for each, every MSOW and iSOW contains an “Assumptions” section that is sometimes under appreciated.

-There are many things that contribute to the number of assumptions.
-Consider a program scope that includes expected functionality, technical architecture, timeline, statutory requirements, and more than one party involved in delivering the solution.
+There are many things that contribute to the content of assumptions.
+Consider a program scope that includes expected functionality, technical architecture, timeline, statutory requirements, data, including master data, transactional data, and historical data to be loaded, as well as multiple parties involved in delivering the solution.

+Examine the Assumption section of your statement of work.
+Do you see content that only focuses assumptions on the client?
 A typical program vendor environment contains a combination of business integrators, one or more SIs, hyperscalers, and multiple solution providers.
-Most companies are dealing with associated complexities and benefits of a proposed solution landscape composed of various combinations of AWS, IBM, Microsoft, SAP, Oracle, Salesforce, ServiceNow, Workday, and others.
+Most companies are dealing with associated complexities and benefits of a proposed solution landscape composed of various combinations of vendors like AWS, Microsoft, and Salesforce.
 The multivendor program is complex to manage, with more risk and more assumptions.
-We often see companies needing to manage several sets of assumptions, one from each vendor.

 Does the Vendor Have Skin in the Game?

-Another common comment is, “The vendor does not have any skin in the game,” or “Seriously!
+A common comment I’ve heard form clients is, “The vendor does not have any skin in the game,” or “Seriously!
 They are not going to help us with that?!”

 Do not be blinded or biased by the number of assumptions.
 Pay particular attention to both the content and context of each of the assumptions.

-1. The client is responsible for addressing software errors from the software provider.
-Delays to the program resulting from a provider’s software are the responsibility of the client and they are responsible for addressing issues with the software provider.
+Delays to the program resulting from a provider’s software are the responsibility of the client, and they are responsible for addressing these issues with the software provider.
 Since they selected the software, they own the relationship with the software provider.